100 Broken Windows: Release

 In July and August 1999, Idlewild played a handful of shows in mainland Europe and the UK, including an appearance at the Reading and Leeds Festivals.
 In September 1999, the band embarked on a tour of the UK.
 Coinciding with this, "Little Discourage" was released as a single on 20 September 1999.
 Two versions were released on CD: the first with "A Tone" and "Broken Windows", while the second included "1990 Nightime", and a live version of "You Don't Have the Heart".
 The music video for "Little Discourage" was directed by James and Alex.
 After this, they went on a headlining tour of the United States throughout the following month.
 On 13 January 2000, 100 Broken Windows was announced for released in three months' time.
 In March and April 2000, the band toured across the UK; Jeremy Mills of Peeps into Fairyland served as the band's touring guitarist for the trek.

 "Actually It's Darkness" was released as a single on 27 March 2000.
 Two versions were released on CD: the first with "Meet Me at the Harbour" and "West Haven", while the second featured "Forgot to Follow", and a cover of "It'll Take a Long Time" (1972) by Sandy Denny.
 The music video for "Actually It's Darkness" was directed by James and Alex.
 100 Broken Windows was released on 10 April 2000 by Food Records.
 The album's booklet includes a black-and-white map of Outer Hebrides.
-It was promoted with an instore performance at the HMV shop in Edinburgh, a one-off gig that was broadcast on Japanese TV, as well as appearances on Later... with Jools Holland and Top of the Pops.
+In another part of the booklet, "Subject: History" is mentioned, which Woomble had a double meaning: when people inquired as to the subject matter of their songs; when they worked with Weston, the tapes had a section on the label listed as "Subject", intended for the name of the band, though Weston wrote topics like geography and history.

+100 Broken Windows was promoted with an instore performance at the HMV shop in Edinburgh, a one-off gig that was broadcast on Japanese TV, as well as appearances on Later... with Jools Holland and Top of the Pops.
 They then embarked on a tour of Europe with Muse in May 2000, leading up to the single release of "These Wooden Ideas" on 12 June 2000.
 Two versions were released on CD: the first with "There's Glory in Your Story" and a cover of "When the Ship Comes In" (1964) by Bob Dylan, while the second included an acoustic version of "Actually It's Darkness", and a cover of "Rescue" (1980) by Echo & the Bunnymen.
 The music video for "These Wooden Ideas" was directed by James and Alex.
 The band played a handful of instore performances at Virgin Megastores, prior to appearances at the Glastonbury, T in the Park, Witnness, T on the Fringe and Reading and Leeds Festivals.